 Historically mineral exploration activity has largely focused on the Isle Galet Formation.
-Early exploration was largely base-metal driven and it was not until the mid-1980s that the emphasis shifted to gold when Westfield Minerals Limited ("Westfield") began work on the Wolf Pond and 22 West zones.
+Early exploration was largely base-metal driven and it was not until the mid-1980s that the emphasis shifted to gold when Westfield Minerals Limited ("Westfield") began work on the Wolf Pond and 22 West zones, which are located close to Route 360.
 After Westfield's program, gold exploration waned and was sporadic until Mountain Lake Resources ("Mountain Lake") acquired claims in the area in 2009.
 Mountain Lake conducted a regional exploration program and diamond drilling, including on the Osprey and Kendell prospects.
 Subsequently many of the licences held by Mountain Lake reverted to the original property owner or to the Crown.
 Kendell and Northcott staked claims and thru dedicated prospecting identified visible gold in quartz veining near the original Kendell Prospect.